Shantang3/ACE-CPT-Notes/Personal Notes/Chr8.md

 - When exercising in the cold, be cautious about hypothermia and/or frostbite.

-- Exercising at higher altitudes: altitude sickness.
+- Exercising at higher altitudes (the relative availability of O2 is reduced): altitude sickness.
 Usually two weeks of acclimatization (3rd day worst).

 - Exercising in air pollution:

 ## General Guidelines

+Current guidelines recommend physical activity be performed on most days of the week.

 ![IMG_1037](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/aca90de9-9dcd-4572-935b-8e9ec10227b6)